laugharn/observe-revalidation/README.md

 # Next.js Timestamp Example with On-Demand Revalidation

-This is a simple Next.js application that demonstrates static site generation (SSG) with Incremental Static Regeneration (ISR) and on-demand revalidation.
+This is a simple Next.js application that demonstrates static site generation (SSG) with Incremental Static Regeneration (ISR) and on-demand revalidation using both Pages Router and App Router.

 ## Features

 - Home page displays a timestamp when it was last rendered
-- Automatic revalidation every 60 seconds (configurable)
+- Automatic revalidation after a long period (configurable)
-- API route for on-demand revalidation
+- API routes for on-demand revalidation using both Pages Router and App Router

 ## Getting Started